Robert1Oo/Robert1Oo.github.io/index.md

 - **Version Control**: Git, GitHub

 ## 🌟 Featured Projects
-Here are some of my recent projects that showcase my skills:
+Here are some of my recent projects:

 ### [DevOps Automation with Terraform & Ansible](https://github.com/robert1oo/devops)
 A complete DevOps project automating the provisioning of AWS infrastructure and deployment of a Flask web application using Terraform and Ansible.